alexirpan/alexirpan.github.io/_posts/2017-06-18-hyperparam-spectral.markdown

 early on.
 You have to be a little careful with how aggressively you prune, but in practice it does pretty well.
     * SH was later extended to the Hyperband algorithm, described [here](https://arxiv.org/abs/1603.06560).
-    Hyperband will be used for a comparison in the paper.
+    Hyperband is one of the baseline methods used for comparison.
+[Spearmint](https://github.com/HIPS/Spearmint), a Bayesian optimization method, is the other main comparision.

 Problem Setting